Bestselling children writer

 Gabor Nogradi (born June 22, 1947, Nyiregyhaza) is a Hungarian book author, poet, screenwriter and playwright who is best known for his humorous novels and educational books for children and young adults, such as The pigeon granny and PetePie, which won the 2002 Children's Book of the Year award and was on the prestigious IBBY Honor List.

 His work is noted for its "realistic storytelling", humour and surprising twists.
 Over the past decades he has become one of the nation's favourite authors and his books are loved and cherished not only by young readers but also by parents and teachers, because his novels are frequently themed around the fears and struggles children have to face in their formative years, such as divorce, falling in love and conflicts at school and in the family.
-In popularity, Gabor Nogradi is the Hungarian equivalent of Michael Morpurgo, Jacqueline Wilson and Anthony Horowitz in Great Britain.
-Over a career of 40 years as author, his +30 books reached over a million readers.
-His books in Hungary are published by MORA, the biggest Hungarian children's literature publisher.
+In popularity, Gabor Nogradi is similar to Michael Morpurgo, Jacqueline Wilson or Anthony Horowitz in Great Britain.
+His books in Hungary are published by MORA, the largest Hungarian children's literature publisher.

 Unlike many authors who were born into a safe and loving environment, Nogradi had a harrowing and tumultuous, Dickens-like childhood.
 He was born into a modest Jewish family, during the darkest age of communist in Hungary.
 At the age of seven he lost his mother to cancer, who was a survivor of the Auschwitz concentration camp.
 Before her passing, she had given an ultimate gift to her only son - she taught him how to read.
 His father was a woodworker who viewed reading books was "utterly useless" and "a waste of time".